ZSci/Cleaning-Data-Coursera-Project/CodeBook.md

 - Subject: An ID for the test subject who performed each of the six activities

 ## Features
+_The feature description as provided by HAR in features_info.txt_

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate and a noise filter was applied.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ).